 About Sandra Hutchison

 Born and raised in the Tampa Bay area, Sandra Hutchison survived a transplant to snowy Greenfield, Massachusetts in high school and eventually stopped sulking about it, although she may still be working it out in her fiction.
-She is the author of four novels, “The Awful Mess,” “The Ribs and Thigh Bones of Desire,” “Bardwell’s Folly,” and “Disorganize Me,” all published by Sheer Hubris Press (Tantor Media has also published an audio version of “The Awful Mess.”)
-She lives in Troy, New York, where she teaches writing at Hudson Valley Community College.
+She is the author of six novels, “The Awful Mess,” “The Ribs and Thigh Bones of Desire,” “Bardwell’s Folly,” “Disorganize Me,” “The Complete Disaster,” and “The Utter Catastrophe,” all published by Sheer Hubris Press (Tantor Media has also published an audio version of “The Awful Mess.”)
+She lives in Troy, New York.

 Born and raised in the Tampa Bay area, Sandra Hutchison survived a transplant to snowy Greenfield, Massachusetts in high school and eventually stopped sulking about it, although she may still be working it out in her fiction.

 She graduated from the University of Massachusetts at Amherst and has an MA in fiction writing from the University of New Hampshire in Durham.
-After a short stint teaching high school in New Hampshire, she worked for many years in publishing and advertising in New Jersey before the family moved to the Capital District of New York, where she now teaches writing at Hudson Valley Community College.
+After a short stint teaching high school in New Hampshire, she worked for many years in publishing and advertising in New Jersey before the family moved to the Capital District of New York, where she taught writing at Hudson Valley Community College as an adjunct professor.

-Sandra’s first job in publishing was editing computer books in Peterborough, New Hampshire — which, along with neighboring towns, inspired the setting — but not the plot — of The Awful Mess.
+Sandra’s first job in publishing was editing computer books in Peterborough, New Hampshire.
+Along with neighboring towns, it inspired the setting (not the plot) of The Awful Mess.
 For an indie debut by an unknown author, The Awful Mess performed quite well, and it was also one of five general fiction semifinalists for the 2014 Amazon Breakthrough Novel Award.

 In January 2019 she published a fourth novel, Disorganize Me, about a professional organizer whose life spirals out of control when she falls for a man who grows up thinking he’s an American citizen of Puerto Rican descent, but finds out in the worst way possible that he isn’t a citizen at all.